RobustFormer: Noise-Robust Pre-training for images and videos: Experiments

 We use ViT-Base (ViT-B/16, input size 224) \cite{dosovitskiy2020image} as the backbone for all training and ablation studies, covering both image and video datasets.
 ViT-B, while over three times larger than ResNet-50 \cite{he2016deep}, is lightweight compared to other transformer architectures, making it an efficient yet powerful choice for our experiments.
 For image tasks, pretraining is conducted on ImageNet using a masking ratio of 0.75 and norm-pix-loss as the reconstruction objective, following the MAE framework \cite{he2022masked}.
 Training spans 400 epochs with a batch size of 64, distributed across 20 nodes equipped with P100 GPUs (2 GPUs and 28 cores per node).
 Fine-tuning is performed for 100 additional epochs in full float-32 precision without autocast.

 For video datasets, we apply the same foundational framework with adaptations tailored to temporal data.
 Pretraining on UCF-101 and HMDB-51 involves 800 epochs using 16-frame sequences, a batch size of 8, a tube masking ratio of 0.9, a sampling rate of 4, and a decoder depth of 4.
 The same node configuration is used as in the image tasks.
 Fine-tuning for these datasets is conducted over 100 epochs.
 For larger-scale datasets like Kinetics-400P, training is distributed across 12 nodes with V100 GPUs (2 GPUs and 40 cores per node) for 400 epochs, maintaining a tube masking ratio of 0.9, sampling rate of 4, and decoder depth of 4 but with an increased batch size of 16.
-We use DeepSpeed during video fine-tuning to manage larger batch sizes efficiently.

-Our evaluation focuses on the model's robustness to real-world noise, including shot noise, rain noise, Gaussian noise, packet loss, speckle noise, and tampering noise, as identified in prior benchmarks \cite{momeny2021noise, yi2021benchmarking}.
-Unlike traditional methods, we do not introduce noise augmentations during training or validation, enabling us to assess the model’s ability to generalize to unpredictable noise patterns at varying intensities.
-This approach mirrors real-world conditions, where noise is often diverse and unstructured.
+We use DeepSpeed \cite{rasley2020deepspeed} during video fine-tuning for memory-saving optimizations.\\ Our evaluation focuses on the model's robustness to real-world noise, including shot noise, rain noise, Gaussian noise, packet loss, speckle noise, and tampering noise, as identified in prior benchmarks \cite{momeny2021noise, yi2021benchmarking}.
+These pertubations mirror real-world conditions, where noise is often diverse and unstructured.
 For instance, practical noise types like rain, critical for autonomous driving, and packet loss, which may affecting video-based applications.
 Additionally, testing on image datasets shows that our DWT-based approach is not only robust but also achieves a 2.5\% accuracy improvement on clean datasets.